 However, in some circumstances investigation may lead to an FAI.
 FAIs are mandatory where, for example, a death has occurred in the course of employment or whilst in custody.
 The COPFS and Lord Advocate can also decide to hold a “discretionary” FAI in the public interest where a death is suspicious, unexplained or occurred in circumstances giving rise to serious public concern.
 Compared to inquest hearings in the rest of the UK, FAIs are relatively uncommon in a medical context.

 The aim of an FAI is to investigate the circumstances of the death and to consider whether anything reasonably could have been done to prevent the death.
 Like a coroner’s investigation, an FAI is a fact-finding exercise and should not apportion blame.
 However, where appropriate, the sheriff can comment on any defects in the system that caused or contributed to the death.
 The sheriff can also make recommendations to prevent similar future deaths.

-A doctor can be called to attend an FAI and, given the significance of the process and the potential risk of criticism, it is important to seek advice from MDDUS early.
+A doctor can be called to attend an FAI and, given the significance of the process and the potential risk of criticism, it is important to seek advice from your employer’s legal representatives early.
+You can also seek advice from MDDUS.
 Doctors criticised at an FAI would need to inform the GMC.

 Other investigations that might follow a patient’s death include local reviews by healthcare organisations or nationwide programmes designed to improve future care for particular patient groups.
 Examples include child death reviews (held whenever a child dies unexpectedly), reviews of deaths of patients with learning disabilities and domestic homicide reviews (for any person killed by a partner or family member).